auxiliaries

 \(M = \begin{pmatrix} P_{11} & P_{12} \\ P_{21} & P_{22} \end{pmatrix} = \begin{pmatrix} 0.98 & 0.02 \\ 0.02 & 0.98 \end{pmatrix},\)

 where \(P_{ij}\) is the probability of changing from state \(i\) to state \(j\) at every time step.
 Each diffusive state can have its own diffusion coefficient and anomalous exponent.
 For instance, we consider a fast state with \(D_f = 10 D\) and \(\alpha_f = 1.2\) and a slow state with \(D_s = 0.1 D\) and \(\alpha_s = 0.7\).
-Given this, let’s create some trajectories!
+Let’s create some trajectories!

-= models_phenom().multi_state(N = N,
+trajs_model2, labels_model2 = models_phenom().multi_state(N = N,

-trajs_model2, labels_model2 = L,
+L = L,

-L = T,
+T = T,

-Ds = [[0.98, 0.02], [0.02, 0.98]]
+M = [[0.98, 0.02], [0.02, 0.98]]

-See that now we have define the labels of the trajectories.
-This contain very important information: the value of \(\alpha\) and \(D\) at each time step.
 For instance, let’s check the values of the labels for the first particle:

 print(r'alphas:', np.unique(labels_model2[:, 0, 0]), 'D:', np.unique(labels_model2[:, 0, 1]) )

-alphas: [0.7 1.2] D: [0.01 1. ]
+alphas: [0.7 1.2] D: [0.01 0.77367364]

-= labels_model2, plot_labels = True) plot_trajs(trajs_model2, L, N, labels
+plot_trajs(trajs_model2, L, N, labels = labels_model2, plot_labels = True)

 from andi_datasets.utils_challenge import label_continuous_to_list

-= label_continuous_to_list(labels_model2[:, 0, :])
+changepoints, alphas, Ds, state_num = label_continuous_to_list(labels_model2[:, 0, :])

 print('changepoints:', changepoints,